state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 cp cybergis-scripts.git/profile/cybergis-scripts.sh /etc/profile.d/
 ```

 Log out completely and log back in.
+Remember to become root again (`sudo su -`).
 The CyberGIS scripts should now be in every user's path.
 We now need to create an account to run GeoNode.

 ```
 cybergis-script-init-rogue.sh prod user